Everyone loves apple pie! And this Hazelnut Crust Apple Pie is so good, they won’t know it’s paleo!

 - pinch salt

-- 5 dates, soaked overnight, in 1/2 cup filtered water
+- 5 dates, seeded and soaked overnight, in 1/2 cup filtered water

 - 5 organic Gala Apples